Los Angeles Bus Accident Lawyer

-When you step onto a city transit bus or put your child onto a school bus, you entrust the bus driver, the bus company and a host of others with your and your loved ones’ safety and security.
+When you take public transportation and step onto a city transit bus or put your child onto a school bus, you entrust the bus driver, the bus company, and a host of others with you and your loved ones’ safety and security.
 An accident is among the last things you expect.
 Yet, accidents happen.

 What to Do When an Accident Happens

 First, make sure that you and any of your loved ones receive prompt medical attention.
-Because buses are commercial carriers, their personnel will generally call for medical help for any passengers who might need it.
-Insist on a full medical evaluation of injuries, including tests for head, back and spinal injuries.
+Because buses are commercial carriers, their personnel will generally call for medical help for any injured passengers who might need it.
+Bus accident victims should insist on a full medical evaluation of injuries, including tests for head, back, and spinal injuries.

 What Kinds of Compensation Are Recoverable?

-Depending on the nature of your or your family member’s injuries due to a bus accident, your bus accident lawyer may identify possible claims for:
+Depending on the nature of your or your family member’s bus accident injuries, your lawyer may identify possible claims for:

 - Lost wages